RaviTambade/AspnetMarchWeekend25/Notes/sysarchintegration/system.md

 - **Speed of Development**: Teams can build and deploy features in parallel.
 - **Flexibility**: Easy to replace third-party services (e.g., swap payment provider).

----

-Would you like a **visual diagram** of this architecture?
-Or should we walk through a **specific integration flow**, like payment or inventory sync with ERP?